isaac033/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to display current working directory
+script to change to home directory